catrujilla/CIPHER/README.md

 ### Inputs
 - `star_input_data.mat` (loaded by the script)

-Typical variables inside may include:
+Typical variables inside the script include:
-- `phi_map` (reconstructed phase map in radians)
+- `phi_map` (reconstructed phase map in radians loaded from .mat file)
 - `lambda_um` or `lambda` (wavelength)
 - `nm` (surrounding medium refractive index)
 - Optional masks or reference maps (depending on your implementation)